Kunhao18/image-to-poetry/README.md

-# Image-oriented poetry generation: a new model structure for multimodal codec task
+# Image-oriented poetry generation
+a new model structure for multimodal codec task